saltytine/tivOS/README.md

 - BIOS/UEFI framebuffer utilization and exposure to userland via /dev/fb0

 ## Userspace status
 Userspace is my primary focus at the time being, with the kernel being *quite* stable.
 I'm trying to make this OS as close to Linux as I can, while adding my own stuff on top of it.
 This is visible with the system calls that are exactly like Linux's.
-That isn't random, I want cavOS to be as binary compatible with it as possible!
+That isn't random, I want tivOS to be as binary compatible with it as possible!

 ## Is this a Linux distribution?
 No!
-The cavOS kernel does not share source code or headers with Linux.
+The tivOS kernel does not share source code or headers with Linux.
 The Linux source code *is* pulled during userspace assembly, but only because some third party (ported) programs depend on [it's headers](https://wiki.gentoo.org/wiki/Linux-headers).
 Even then, no actual code is shared.

 ## Documentation
 - **Contributing:** Information about contribution guidelines & suggestions [docs/contributing.md](docs/contributing.md)